relab/thesis-proposals/2023/storage-incentive-simulator.md

-# A simulator on Swarm storage incentive
+# A simulator on Swarm storage incentives

 ## Administrative